M^3ashy: Multi-Modal Material Synthesis via Hyperdiffusion: Related Work

-\paragraph{Material synthesis} Material synthesis based on analytic models has been widely explored~\cite{zhang2024textmat, memery2023materialNLP, Chen_2023_ICCV, Chen2023Text2TexTT, hu2023generating, tchapmi2022generating}.
-For data-driven representations, previous works have resourced to various strategies, including dimensionality reduction~\cite{Matusik2003datadriven, abdi2010principal}, perceptual mappings~\cite{nielsen2015, serrano2016, sun2018connecting} and deep learning~\cite{deepbrdf, gokbudak2023hypernetworks}: Hu~\etal~\cite{deepbrdf} used a convolutional autoencoder to learn a low-dimensional manifold from a measured BRDF database, enabling material synthesis and editing.
-However, their BRDF representation is constrained to a fixed resolution with high storage requirements.
-Similar to us, Gokbudak~\etal~\cite{gokbudak2023hypernetworks} leveraged a hypernetwork architecture to predict the weights of a neural fields representation of material appearance.
-However, their approach requires sample measurements of BRDF data as input and is thus limited to sparse reconstruction.
-In this work, we introduce an approach for data-driven material generation based on a multi-modal hyperdiffusion architecture.
-Our method generates continuous and low-dimensional representations of material appearance, and can be conditioned on images, material categories and natural language descriptions.
+\paragraph{Material synthesis} Material synthesis based on analytic models has been widely explored~\cite{zhang2024textmat, memery2023materialNLP, Chen_2023_ICCV, Chen2023Text2TexTT, hu2023generating, tchapmi2022generating, xu23MATLABER, Henzler2021GenBRDFimg}.
+For data-driven representations, previous works have resourced to various strategies, including dimensionality reduction~\cite{Matusik2003datadriven, abdi2010principal}, perceptual mappings~\cite{NielsenPCA2015, serrano2016, sun2018connecting} and deep learning~\cite{deepbrdf, gokbudak2023hypernetworks}, but these approaches do not offer a generative modeling of materials. \citet{deepbrdf} use a convolutional autoencoder to learn a low-dimensional manifold from a measured BRDF database, enabling material editing.
+However, their BRDF representation is constrained to a fixed resolution with high storage requirements. \citet{gokbudak2023hypernetworks} leverage a hypernetwork architecture to predict the weights of a neural fields representation of material appearance.
+Nevertheless, their approach requires sample measurements of BRDF data as input and is thus limited to sparse reconstruction.
+There also exist methods for text-~\cite{xu23MATLABER, memery2023materialNLP} and image-conditioned synthesis~\cite{deepbrdf, Henzler2021GenBRDFimg}, but these either focus on analytic materials or do not provide a generative modeling approach.

+In this work, we introduce a generative approach for measured real-world material based on a multi-modal hyperdiffusion architecture.
+Our method generates continuous, low-dimensional representations of materials, and can be conditioned on material type, natural language, and images.
+In \cref{tbl:cf_prior_art}, we compare various state-of-the-art material modeling methods: Our approach is the first generative pipeline to support unconditional, multi-modal, and constrained synthesis of measured real-world materials while also contributing novel datasets and introducing quantitative metrics for material synthesis evaluation.